 Ride the St. Charles Streetcar – Lined with Live Oak trees and 19th c. mansions., St. Charles Avenue is one of the prettiest streets in town.
 The 6.5 mile stretch will take you from the Central Business District (CBD) on Canal at Bourbon St. past the gracious mansions and university district to the Riverbend neighborhood.

-Price $1.25 please have exact change or you can purchase a multi-use pass.
+The price is $1.25, and you'll want to have exact change.
+Or, you can purchase a multi-use pass.

 Ride the Blue Bikes – The Blue Bikes are a new bike sharing program launched in 2019.
 Bike stations are set up around town.
-They’re $8 an hour or $15/month.
+They’re $8 an hour or $15 a month.
 You can get a map of their locations and download the app here.

 New Orleans is a serious food town which means everyone has an opinion on the “best” of anything.
 If you’re in the Warehouse District around lunch time, duck into the Auction House Market for a quick bite.
 This light-filled space has 9 food stands offering everything from Indian-style doshas (lentil crepes filled with chicken curry) to oysters.